Óscar R. Benavides: First presidency (1914–1915)

-Second presidential term

-On August 22, 1930, Lieutenant Colonel Luis Miguel Sánchez Cerro started a revolution in Arequipa, and Leguía resigned from the Presidency.
+On August 22, 1930, Lieutenant Colonel Luis Miguel Sánchez Cerro initiated a coup in Arequipa, and Leguía resigned from the Presidency.
 Sánchez Cerro was invested with the rank of Provisional President.
 On October 3, Benavides was appointed to the post of Extraordinary Emissary and Plenipotentiary Minister in Spain and, in February 1932, in England.
 The Government recalled Benavides and appointed him General-in-Chief of the Council of National Defense (March 27, 1932), in charge of the Peruvian forces in view of a renewed armed conflict with Colombia.
 On March 31, he was promoted to the rank of Division General.

 Sánchez Cerro was assassinated on April 30, 1933.
 To restrain ensuing turmoil, the Constituent Assembly proclaimed Benavides Constitutional President of the Republic for the completion of the period initiated by Sánchez Cerro.
 Benavides signed the new Peruvian Constitution, which replaced that of 1920 (which had been in effect since the administration of Augusto B. Leguía).
 The 1933 Constitution lasted until 1979.

+Second presidency (1933–1939)

-The primary concerns of the new Government were: to resolve the conflict with Colombia (peace was negotiated in May 1934); and to assuage internal political agitation (Tauro, vol 1, p.
+Benavides oversaw an authoritarian regime and built a strong relationship with wealthy Peruvian business owners.
+The primary concerns of the new Government were: to resolve the conflict with Colombia (peace was negotiated in May 1934); and to resolve internal political agitation (Tauro, vol 1, p.
 266; Orrego, p.
 894) for which purpose, Benavides outlawed the Alianza Popular Revolucionaria Americana (APRA), arguing that it was an international party, prohibited by the Peruvian Constitution, and repressed the Communist Party for the same reason.
-He also outlawed the fascist Revolutionary Union, who twice attempted a Coup d'etat in revenge.
 Benavides called presidential elections in 1936; but the results were annulled as they favored the investment of Luis Antonio Eguiguren who, according to the Government, had the vote of the APRA.

-Benavides obtained the extension of his mandate for three more years, during which he governed under the motto “Order, Peace, and Work.”
+Benavides obtained the extension of his mandate for three more years in 1936 after enacting authoritarian measures to maintain power.
+During this extension, he governed under the motto “Order, Peace, and Work.”
 He strengthened the Armed Forces and purchased modern armaments.
 The Navy Dock and Ship Dry Dock of Callao were built; the Pan-American Highway was completed from Ecuador to Chile along the Peruvian coast, as was the Central Highway crossing the Andes east from Lima to the Amazonian Forest, as far as Tingo María.
 Road and bridge tolls were abolished, thus implementing freedom of the highways.

 The Government built living quarters and dining halls for workers and their families, and instituted Workers’ Social Security, and a new Civil Code.
 Tourism was encouraged and Tourist Hotels were planned for Peru’s principal cities.
 The National Census was planned and organized, but was only effected in 1940, by the following Government.
 During Benavides' term in office, the second phase of remodeling the Government Palace of Peru was initiated, as well as the Palacio de Justicia ("Palace of Justice").

 On December 8, 1939, Benavides handed over the presidential mandate to Manuel Prado y Ugarteche, the winner of the General Elections of that year.
 On December 19, Prado honored Benavides with the title of Grand Marshal of Peru.